Australian pratincole

-The Australian pratincole (Stiltia isabella) is a species of bird in the family Glareolidae.
-It breeds in Australia's interior; it winters to northern and eastern parts of the continent, Indonesia and New Guinea.

-It is a medium-sized nomadic shorebird which is commonly found in arid inland Australia.
-It breeds predominantly from south-western Queensland to northern Victoria and through central Australia to the Kimberley region in Western Australia.
+The Australian pratincole (Glareola isabella) is a species of bird in the family Glareolidae.
+It breeds in Australia's interior and winters in northern and eastern parts of the continent, Indonesia and New Guinea.
+It is a medium-sized nomadic shorebird but is commonly found in arid inland Australia.
+It breeds predominantly from south-western Queensland to northern Victoria, and through central Australia to the Kimberley region in Western Australia.
 The Australian population is estimated at 60,000 individuals.

 They are a migratory species that generally move to the southern parts of their distribution range to breed during spring and summer.
-During winter they migrate to northern Australia, New Guinea, Java, Sulawesi and southern Borneo to over-winter.
+During winter they migrate to northern Australia, New Guinea, Java, Sulawesi and southern Borneo.
 Although they are common, their occurrence is unpredictable and varies in location.

 Taxonomy

-The Australian pratincole belongs to the family Glareolidae.
-It is monotypic within the genus Stiltia.
+The Australian pratincole was formerly placed in the monotypic genus Stiltia.
+It was moved to the genus Glareola based on a 2022 molecular genetic study of the Charadriiformes by David Černý and Rossy Natale that showed that the species was embedded within the genus Glareola.

 Other common names

-Pratincole, Arnhem Land grouse, Australian courser, roadrunner (not to be confused with the genus of North American cuckoos Geococcyx), nankeen plover, swallow-plover.
+The pratincole is also known as the Arnhem Land grouse, Australian courser, roadrunner (not to be confused with the genus of North American cuckoos, Geococcyx), nankeen plover and swallow-plover.

 Description

 The Australian pratincole is a medium-sized slender shorebird with long legs, long pointed wings and a short decurved bill.
 It is 19–24 cm long, has a wingspan of 50–60 cm and weighs 55-75 g.

-The sexes look alike however their breeding and non-breeding plumage differs.
+The sexes look alike but their breeding and non-breeding plumage differs.

-Breeding plumage – The head, neck, breast and upperparts are a sandy brown grading.
+In their breeding plumage, the head, neck, breast and upperparts are a sandy brown grading.
 The wings are pointed and black and there is a black loral strip.
 The chin and throat are white and the breast is a sandy brown.
 The bill is bright red with a black base and the iris is dark brown.
-Legs and feet are grey to black.
+Their legs and feet are grey to black.

-Non-breeding plumage – This plumage is not well known as there are also effects from seasonal and individual variation.
-The loral stripe is fainter than when in breeding plumage and the base of the bill is paler.
-The upperparts are grey-brown with sandy-buff fringes.
+Their non-breeding plumage is not well known, because there are seasonal and individual variations.
+The loral stripe is fainter than when in breeding plumage, and the base of the bill is paler.
+The upper parts are grey-brown with sandy-buff fringes.
 Sometimes there are dark flecks at the borders of the pale throat.

-Juvenile – The plumage is similar to a non-breeding adult but a slightly paler sandy brown colour.
+Juvenile plumage is similar to a non-breeding adult but a slightly paler sandy brown colour.
 The lores lack the black colour and the forehead, crown and nape are streaked dark brown.
 The bill is grey-black with a faint reddish base.

-In flight – The upperbody and inner wing are sandy brown with black on the outer wing.
-The tail is square-cut with the upper-tail coverts and sides of the tail white.
+In flight, the upper body and inner wing are sandy brown with black on the outer wing.
+The tail is square-cut, and the upper-tail coverts and sides of the tail are white.